-In order to better understand what may cause your heater to malfunction, it will help to know how it works.
+To better understand what may cause your heater to malfunction, it will help to know how it works.

 Most heaters in our area are gas-fired furnaces.
 This means they burn natural gas or propane to create heat that is distributed around the home.
 Furnaces are equipped with many safety features to watch for high temperatures and combustion gasses so they are properly vented.

 Heat pumps matched with an electric air handler are another efficient way to heat your home.
 Depending on the equipment specs, if the temperature is below 35-45 degrees F, the electric air handler can supplement the heat.
-Because we have a mild climate here in the Texas Gulf Coast, a heat pump can be an efficient solution to keep your home warm.
+Because we have a mild climate here on the Texas Gulf Coast, a heat pump can be an efficient solution to keep your home warm.

 In general, heat pumps are an air conditioner that operates in reverse in the wintertime.
-The expansion valve makes this possible – it uses refrigerant to collect the warm air from the outdoors and bring it indoors, while depositing cool air outside.
-They also have auxiliary heat strips in the electric air handler to warm the air before distributing around your home.
+The expansion valve makes this possible – it uses refrigerant to collect the warm air from the outdoors and bring it indoors while depositing cool air outside.
+They also have auxiliary heat strips in the electric air handler to warm the air before distributing it around your home.

 1. The Air Filter Is Clogged